David Michôd: The Rover

 Michôd's next film, The Rover, was a futuristic Western starring Guy Pearce and Robert Pattinson.
 Filming began on 29 January 2013 in Southern Flinders Ranges in Australia and ended on 16 March 2013 in Marree, north of Adelaide.
 The film premiered out of competition in the Midnight Screenings section at the 2014 Cannes Film Festival on 18 May 2014.
 Todd McCarthy of The Hollywood Reporter said "David Michod's follow-up to his internationally successful debut with the Melbourne gangster saga Animal Kingdom is equally murderous but more pared down to basics, as desperate men enact a survival-of-the-meanest scenario in an economically gutted world reduced to Old West outlaw behavior."
 The film had a limited release on 13 June 2014 in New York City and Los Angeles before expanding nationwide on 20 June 2014 in the United States.

 War Machine

-On 14 April 2014 it was announced that Michôd would write and direct The Operators, based on the 2011 best seller of the same name by Michael Hastings.
+On 14 April 2014 it was announced that Michôd would write and direct The Operators, based on the 2011 bestseller of the same name by Michael Hastings.
 The film will be jointly produced by Plan B Entertainment, New Regency and RatPac Entertainment, with Brad Pitt attached to star.
 It was later retitled War Machine.
 In March 2017, Netflix released a teaser trailer for the film in which Brad Pitt plays a thinly veiled version of Stanley A. McChrystal.
 Hastings also wrote the Rolling Stone article that revealed the friction between McChrystal's staff and then President Barack Obama's and which ultimately led to McChrystal losing his job.
 The film was released on Netflix on 26 May 2017 and was met with mixed reviews.